andreaswf/skin-lesion-classification/README.md

 - A CNN with pretrained weights from ImageNet.

 First part is in the shallow-learners script, and the two later parts are in the deep-learning script.

+TODO:
+Clean up, and possible redo in a more structured manner.